 Making desserts for my family was one thing but to turn that into a business – quite another.
 Reluctantly, but hopefully, I took her advice and designed a menu of succulent desserts.

 Terrified, I approached the largest restaurant in town and asked to see the manager.
+Larger restaurants were intimidating because I knew they were very precise in their day-to-day running including Restaurant accounting.
 I waited about ten minutes giving me time to make some observations.
 I noticed the decadent desserts in the cooler and felt intimidated but told myself that looking beautiful had nothing to do with down-home taste.
 I hated plastic tasting desserts, and I had confidence mine would be winners.

 The manager finally appeared.
 “Thank you for seeing me.
 I bake the greatest homemade desserts that would complement your menu.
 I would appreciate it if you would permit me to discuss them with you.”
 I handed him my menu that had taken me weeks to prepare.